-Japanese Folktales play an important role in Japan, and it is an important cultural aspect.
-If we look deeper, we can see a ubiquitous topic in most Japanese folktale: there will be a kind-hearted protagonist faced with adversities and a mystic force to help him.
+Japanese Folktales play an essential role in Japan, and it is an important cultural aspect.
+If we look deeper, we can see a ubiquitous topic in most Japanese folktales: there will be a kind-hearted protagonist faced with adversities and a mystic force to help him.
 If I say in a word, the Japanese folktales’ main theme is, “In the end, good people have good results.”

-In the present world, Japanese folklore has remained a topic of interest for people across the world.
+In the present world, Japanese Folklore has remained a topic of interest for people worldwide.
 Many horror movies, graphic novels, anime, manga, and books are created/made by inspired by Japanese folktales because the character of Japanese folk stories has a lasting impression.

 And another uniqueness of Japanese folktales is, it does not entirely focus on the mystic force.
 Its focuses on the will and effort of the protagonist.
-And without the will and effort, no problem is solved despite the presence of magic.
-It is an outstanding lesson to do something or solve something strong will and effort is enough.
+And without the intention and effort, no problem is solved despite the presence of magic.
+It is an outstanding lesson to do something or solve something; strong will and action are enough.

 I hope you got a partial idea about the Japanese folktales.
-Most Japanese folktales are not giving the full priority of god blessing, but it focuses on the protagonist’s brave, will, and effort.
+Most Japanese folktales do not prioritize god blessing, but it focuses on the protagonist’s brave, will, and effort.
 And these folktales nicely connected God’s blessing to the protagonist, brave, will, and effort.
 The folktale shows that God may give you some opportunities, and you have to choose the right one.